freeplay-sandbox/freeplay-sandbox.github.io/dataset.md

 Acquisition Procedure
 ---------------------

-To know more about the acquisition procedure, please refer to the paper *The Free-play Sandbox: a Methodology for the Evaluation of Social Robotics and a Dataset of Social Interaction* (pre-print available on arXiv [link to be added soon])
+To know more about the acquisition procedure, please [refer to the paper *The Free-play Sandbox: a Methodology for the Evaluation of Social Robotics and a Dataset of Social Interaction*](https://arxiv.org/abs/1712.02421).

 ![Acquisition setup in the child-child condition](media/setup.png)